openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/05-implement-rest-application.md

 OptaPlanner will keep solving the problem indefinitely if we don't configure a so called _termination strategy_.
 A _termnination strategy_ tells OptaPlanner when to stop solving, for example based on the number of seconds spent, or if a score has not improved in a given amount of time.

-In an OptaPlanner Quarkus application, this _termination strategy_ can be set by simply adding a configuration property in the Quarkus `application.properties` configuration file:
+In an OptaPlanner Quarkus application, this _termination strategy_ can be set by simply adding a configuration property in the Quarkus `application.properties` configuration file.
+Let's first open this file by clicking: `knapsack-optaplanner-quarkus/src/main/resources/application.properties`{{open}}

+We can now add our _termination strategy_ configuration property:

 <pre class="file" data-filename="./knapsack-optaplanner-quarkus/src/main/resources/application.properties" data-target="replace">
 # Configuration file